 - Pharmacy Technician

-Technicians help fill prescriptions, check inventory, label medication, and assist customers under the supervision of a licensed pharmacist.
-You’ll need proper certification or be willing to train and get licensed, depending on your state.
-This job is great for someone interested in healthcare but not ready to become a pharmacist. - Pharmacist
+Technicians help fill prescriptions, check inventory, label medication, and assist customers under the supervision of a licensed pharmacist. - Pharmacist

 This role requires a degree and a state license.
-You’ll review prescriptions, give consultations, and lead a small pharmacy team.
-If you’re coming from a clinical background and want retail healthcare experience, this is a steady and community-based option. - Wellness Clerk
+You’ll review prescriptions, give consultations, and lead a small pharmacy team. - Wellness Clerk

 Warehouse, Distribution & Logistics